 GOV.UK guidance for unpaid carers provides information, support and signposting to other relevant guidance for people who are caring, unpaid, for friends or family during the coronavirus outbreak.

-There is also guidance and easy read information for young people under the age of 25 who are providing care for someone during the coronavirus outbreak.
 You can also find guidance for people who are providing unpaid care to adults with learning disabilities and autistic adults during the coronavirus outbreak.

 Easements of the Care Act

 New guidance created under the Coronavirus Act 2020, Care Act easements: guidance for local authorities, sets out how local authorities can use the new Care Act easements to ensure the best possible care for people during this exceptional period.

 - what duties are replaced by powers under the easements

 - principles to govern the use of these powers in social care